RohitSharmaIT/Blogging-Website/README.md

 - Create and Edit Posts: Authenticated users can create new blog posts and edit their existing posts.
 The rich text editor enhances the content creation experience.

-- Delete Posts: Users can delete their own posts, removing them from the public view.
+- Delete Posts: Users can delete their posts, removing them from the public view.

 - View and Comment: Visitors can view all blog posts, including the ones from other users, and leave comments on the posts.